Dental Hygiene Program

 - 4. Additional science courses with a grade of "B" or above

 C. The final selection of students will be based on an objective point system.D.
 Candidates will be notified of their application status in the month of May.E.
 There is no yearly waiting list.
 Candidates not selected must reapply each year and resubmit all application materials.

 A. Attendance: All students are required to observe the attendance requirements of the college.
 Due to the nature of the Dental Hygiene program it is expected that students will attend all classes.

 B. Scholarship and Promotion: Students are required to maintain a grade of "C" or better in each dental hygiene and dental education course in order to progress in the program.
 (Courses are designed to prepare the student to successfully complete program competencies: see last section) Grade requirements of the college are to be met for all other courses.

 C. Graduation: Petition for graduation will be permitted if the student meets both the College and the Dental Hygiene Program requirements for graduation.
-Upon completion of the program, the graduate will be qualified to take the Dental Hygiene National Board and the California State Board Examinations.** The program has made every reasonable effort to determine that everything stated in the information sheet is accurate.
+Upon completion of the program, the graduate will be qualified to take a written National Board Dental Hygiene Examination and a Clinical Regional Board Examination.** The program has made every reasonable effort to determine that everything stated in the information sheet is accurate.
 Matters contained herein, are subject to change without notice by the administration of the department for reasons related to student enrollment, level of financial support or for any reason, at the discretion of the Program.
 The Program further reserves the right to add, amend, or repeal any of the rules, regulations, policies and procedures, consistent with applicable laws.